gpdloader/GpdLoaderTray/README.md

  - folders
  - customizable UI via HTML/CSS/JAVASCRIPT
  - tested with GBA and MSDOS games with VisualBoyAdvance and DOSBox emulators, can also run any windows shortcut.
- - import many GBA games at once.
+ - import multiple GBA games.
  - import MSDOS games